OData: startswith Function

 Here's the test in Power Automate.
 We use a table to see the results quickly and check if our filter is working.

-If the startswith function was not available, we needed to fetch all items and filter them.
+If the "startswith" function was not available, we would need to fetch all items and filter them.
 Depending on our data, this would take a long time and some effort, but this way, the Flow runs in seconds and returns our results quickly.

 Limitations

-A nice way to check the names is to do a search and limit it to one record.
-Then you’ll see in the result the names of the fields and be sure that you’re using the correct ones.
+A nice way to check the names is to run the action once with no filter and limit it to a single record.
+The result shows the exact internal field names, which you can copy straight into your expression and be sure you're using the correct ones.

-Here’s how to be sure that the value that you’re importing is correct.
+Here's how to be sure that the field name you're using is correct.

 You can then copy and paste the names.